 Jim Taszarek, Sr., a veteran commercial broadcaster, spearheaded the project.
 From 1997 to ’99 ‘Taz’ met with scores of personnel at 10 selected stations.
 After intense study, he shared recommendations projected to increase local corporate contributions.
 The results were so successful that a CPB official noted it was “some of the best money CPB ever spent.”

-In 1999, KJZZ/KBACH General Manager Carl Matthusen sought corporate underwriting increases and outsourced sales functions to Jim Taszarek, Jr. to provide corporate sponsorship representation in the local marketplace.
-The relationship and results inspired other public radio stations to hire Jim to represent their local corporate support.
+In 1999, KJZZ/K-BACH General Manager Carl Matthusen sought corporate underwriting increases and hired Jim Taszarek, Jr. to provide corporate sponsorship representation in the local marketplace.
+The relationship and results inspired other public radio stations to follow suit.
 Partnering with Kirk Nelson, a successful commercial radio sales manager, Market Enginuity formed.
 Headquartered in Phoenix, Arizona, the company remains privately owned, and now represents local and national sponsorship for a mix of public media stations and podcast producers across the United States.